-For many people, bats are intrinsically linked to horror movies, particularly those involving vampires.
+For many people, bats are linked to horror movies, particularly those involving vampires.
 This could not be farther from the truth.
 Bats are fantastic creatures who enhance their habitats by assisting with pollination, reducing insect populations and supplying excellent fertilizers.
-But when bats opt to keep house in your house, it’s time for them to go!
+But when bats opt to roost in your house, it’s time for them to go!
 But be cautious, homeowner: bats are protected by law in the USA.
 Learn more about these winged wonders and what you could do when they decide to come live with you.

 Bats are small, winged mammals-the only mammals who can actually fly!
 There are approximately 1,240 types of bat on the planet.
 They mostly survive from eating fruits and insects; a bat may eat up to 1/3 of its weight in insects in a night!
 They are also nocturnal creatures who become active .
 While they spend most of their time in the dark, bats really have quite excellent eyesight and fantastic hearing.
 They use echolocation in combination with their amazing hearing to pinpoint insects in the air with deadly precision.
 Bats can live for more than 20 years under perfect conditions.